mdehaan51/Calculator/README.txt

-A Pen created at CodePen.io.
-You can find this one at https://codepen.io/mdehaan51/pen/MVELoo.
+ Basic Calculator App for freeCodeCamp.

- Basic Calculator App for freeCodeCamp
+ Can do basic arithmatic. +,-,*,/,^.